KL’s Iconic Bangunan Sultan Abdul Samad Reopens With Two Galleries & Local Eateries Like KLCG

 Besides exploring the gallery, you can also check out eateries that are tucked within the heritage building.

-There’s the highlight, Bakehouse by KLCG, the popular bakery-cafe that is now operating from 8am to 8pm inside the building again.
-Fans of fresh bakes can turn to them for focaccia sandwiches and sweet buns like vanilla cream and cardamom.
+The highlight is Bakehouse by KLCG, the popular bakery-cafe that is now operating again from 8am to 8pm inside the building.
+Fans of fresh bakes can enjoy their signature Pain Au Chocolat (RM10.90/piece) as well as viennoiseries like the Blueberry Danish (RM12.90/piece) and Strawberry Danish (RM12.90/piece).

 Image adapted from: @latteontheweekends via Instagram